The Summer-Dry Project has an all encompassing mission to help gardeners have success in summer-dry climates.

 A big part of the summer dry project then, is to identify plants that are available in nurseries and show them in garden settings so that gardeners can see real life examples.
 Part of the challenge is to find mature gardens where the plants have been maintained long enough to give an accurate idea of sustainability.

 As I find them, photos will be uploaded to the WUCOLS* database, stories will be posted here on gardens to visit, and individual photos will be uploaded to Instagram, with plant profiles on the summerdry.com website.
-My new book, with Nora Harlow, Gardening in Summer-Dry Climates is due out from Timber Press in the summer of 2020.
+My new book, with Nora Harlow, Gardening in Summer-Dry Climates is due out from Timber Press in the winter of 2020-21.

 Plants from the five summer dry climates of the world are naturally adapted to work with one another, and there are lots of plants.
 It is the gardener’s craft to figure out which ones play well with others.